Direct-To-Garment Printing: A Quick Guide

 It depends on your order quantity.
 DTG is generally more cost-effective for small orders (up to 25 shirts) because there’s minimal setup involved.
 Screen printing has lower per-unit costs for larger orders (more than 100 shirts) due to economies of scale, but requires upfront setup fees.

-DTF (Direct-to-Film) printing involves printing designs onto a film transfer sheet first, then heat-pressing it onto the garment.
+DTF (direct-to-film) printing involves printing designs onto a film transfer sheet first, then heat-pressing it onto the garment.
 DTG printing applies ink directly to the fabric.
 Here’s a quick comparison:

 • DTG: Better for intricate designs and small orders.
 Offers a wider range of printable fabrics.